 Israel seizes the West Bank, Gaza, and East Jerusalem, placing millions under military rule and cementing a system of ruthless apartheid.
 Movement for Palestinians is restricted and a policy of harrassment and violence becomes the norm.

-A mass uprising is met with brutal force: over one thousand Palestinians are killed, tens of thousands are wounded and countless incidents of, abuse, torture and sexual violence are reported by detainees.
+A mass uprising is met with brutal force: over one thousand Palestinians are killed, tens of thousands are wounded, and widespread reports of abuse, torture, and sexual violence emerge from detainees.

-Framed as an attempt at peace, the accords fragmented the West Bank and entrenched Israeli control.
-Settlements expand.
-Oppression and harrassment intensifies.
-Families are forcably evicted from their homes with the apparent approval of the Israeli state.
+Framed as an attempt at peace, the accords fragment the West Bank and entrench Israeli control.
+Settlements expand and oppression intensifies, with families forcibly evicted from their homes.

 Israel seales Gaza’s borders, trapping over two million people.
 With movement, goods, and medicine tightly controlled, Gaza becomes the world’s largest concentration camp.
 Despite protests around the world, no action is taken.